jilt/CrossVault/README.md

 # defi-tool
-DeFi Dashboard and flashloan/arbitrage bot for Varda NFT owners on Solana
+DeFi Dashboard and flashloan/arbitrage bot for Varda NFT owners on Osmosis using Fusion+ crosschain API